 Vitreous surgery is a relatively new type of microsurgery developed in recent years which now enables eye surgeons to treat patients with diseases of the retina and vitreous.
 Patients who, until the advent of this type of surgery, might have been considered hopelessly blind.
-This pamphlet has been prepared to provide a basic understanding of vitreous surgery, the indications for surgery, and the kinds of things a patient undergoing this treatment can expect.
+The following information shall provide you with a basic understanding of vitreous surgery, the indications for surgery, and the kinds of things a patient undergoing this treatment can expect.

 The vitreous is a watery gel that fills the eye from the lens back to the retina.
 It is 99% fluid but contains tiny fibers that are attached to the retina and optic nerve.
 These fibers can usually only be seen with a microscope.
 The normal vitreous is totally clear and allows the light from the front of the eye to reach the retina undisturbed.

 The retina is a thin layer of nerve tissue that lines the back of the eye.
 It receives light signals coming in from the front of the eye and sends them on to the brain so that vision can occur.
 The small specialized area of the retina called the macula is responsible for all the fine visual tasks (ie. reading vision).
 The rest of the retina provides peripheral (side) and night vision.

 When the normally clear vitreous gel becomes mixed with blood or scar tissue, the incoming light can no longer reach the retina and vision is often markedly decreased.
 There are a number of eye diseases which can cause bleeding into the vitreous; the most common is diabetes.